Prag8855/aab/content/guides/pension-payments-refund.md

     After your last mandatory pension payment, you must wait 24 months to apply for a refund.[^20] Your last payment usually is one month after your last day of work.
 For example, if your last day of work was on March 5, 2018, your last payment was in April 2018.
 You can apply for a refund in May 2020.
 While you wait, you can still prepare the documents.
 It's easier if you prepare the documents while you are in Germany.
 2. **Find your [tax ID](/glossary/Steueridentifikationsnummer) and your [social insurance number](/glossary/Sozialversicherungsnummer)**
     You need those numbers to fill the forms.
 Use [this guide](/guides/german-tax-id-steuernummer#the-tax-id-steuer-id) to find your tax ID, and [this guide](/guides/german-versicherungsnummer) to find your social insurance number.
-3. **Download [this form package](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/Formularpakete/01_versicherte/01_vor_der_rente/_DRV_Paket_Versicherung_Erstattung_von_Beitr%C3%A4gen.html), and fill the correct form**
+3. **Download [the form package](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/Formularpakete/01_versicherte/01_vor_der_rente/_DRV_Paket_Versicherung_Erstattung_von_Beitr%C3%A4gen.html), and fill the correct form**
-    If you need help to fill the forms, you can [book an appointment with the DRV](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html).
-You can also call them, but they only speak German.
+    If you need help to fill the forms, you can call the *[[Deutsche Rentenversicherung]]* or [book an appointment](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html).
-    1. If you are Turkish, you must fill form [form E5816](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/E5816.html) (previously A5800).
+    1. If you are Turkish, you must fill form [form E5816](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/E5816.html).
 This form is in Turkish and German.
-The instructions are in [document E5817](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/E5817.html) (previously A5801) (in German).
+Follow the German instructions in [document E5817](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/E5817.html).
-    2. If you are not Turkish, you must fill the standard form.[^21] The instructions are in [document V0910](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0910.html) (in German).
+    2. If you are not Turkish, you must fill the standard form.[^21] Follow the German instructions in [document V0910](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0910.html).
         - [Form V0900](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0900.html) in German,
         - **or** form V0901 in [English](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0901_englisch.html), [French](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0901_franzoesisch.html), [Italian](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0901_italienisch.html) or [Spanish](https://www.deutsche-rentenversicherung.de/SharedDocs/Formulare/DE/_pdf/V0901_spanisch.html)
 4. **Download and fill the payment information form** (*Zahlungserklärung*)